nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Note(s):
 * Can be activated by the F2 key.
 * Can be activated by clicking the context menu.
+* If the help window or timeline window was opened and a change of theme was done, they must be closed and reopened for the change of theme to take effect.

 ### Setting dark theme: `dark`